bladedoyle/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 ### Honest Transaction in stale/orphan blocks
 Honest transactions sent and confirmed in stale/orphan block during the REORG :
-- some have been confirmed back once the concerned REORG ended.
+- some have been replayed and are confirmed on the Grin blockchain after the REORG ended.
 - some others never been replayed in the main chain after the REORG.

-We recommend to every users, if you received a transaction confirmed in a stale block which was canceled after one the of the REORG, to check if it's still confirmed.
-You might seen the transaction amount in the unconfirmed balance.
+We recommend that every user, if you received a transaction confirmed in a stale block which was canceled after one the of the REORG, check if it's still confirmed.
+You might see the transaction amount in the unconfirmed balance.
 If that's the case, you should contact the sender of the transaction in order to redo the transaction.

 ## Mitigations

 #### Higher confirmations required
-The hashrate seems to now have stabilized at normal conditions.
+The hashrate seems to have stabilized and returned to normal conditions.
 Community members detected the abnormalities and cautioned all exchanges and pools to increase the minimum required number of confirmations in light of this.
 As always, it is important to require high confirmations for large payments on any network.

 #### Community Vigilance
 The community will continue to stay vigilant to detect these events and make best efforts to protect the Grin ecosystem.
-Some Grin users, drastically increased the REORG txs pool cache time of their running node which was by default set to 30 minutes.
-In case of future REORG, all transaction from honest users will be rebroadcasted directly at its end.
+Some Grin users may choose to increase the REORG txs pool cache time of their running node (which is set to 30 minutes by default) to increase the chance that all transaction from honest users will be rebroadcasted directly following a large REORG.

-We suggest every users to run their own Grin node (Grin-Node, Grin++) whenever possible (short time, long-term, does not matter), make sure your port 3414 is open if you wish to have inbound connections and not only outbound.
+We suggest that every user run their own Grin node (Grin-Node, Grin++) whenever possible (short time, long-term, does not matter).
+Make sure your port 3414 is open if you wish to have inbound connections and not only outbound.

 #### Miners
-If you have the possibility, mine with GPU in your lunch-break / over night / 15 min a day / during coffee break.
+If you have the ability, mine with GPU on your lunch-break / over night / 15 min a day / during coffee break.
 You will help to make the Grin network safer.

 #### ASICs
 We wish to see as soon as possible C32 ASICs sell publicly, in order to have less hashing power influence from Nicehash.
 ASICs would help the network become safer and render Nicehash GPUs for rent quite useless for any malicious attempts.